Guitars

 Available as 640mm scale with a12th fret body join, 646mm scale with a 14th fret body join, or as a long scale tenor or plectrum guitar.

-Featured instrument made with figured ovangkol back and sides, red cedar soundboard and ebony trim.
+Featured instrument right and gallery: Figured ovangkol back and sides, red cedar soundboard and ebony trim.

 Prices from £2750